Faculty of Arts

 Minimum 60% academic average required to be considered.

 Depending on your course combination and available modules, you may not be eligible to study at all of the listed universities.
-It is essential that all candidates check with the Cultural, Media and Visual Studies, University-wide academic adviser regarding the suitability of their shortlisted university/ies before making a formal application.
+It is essential that all candidates check with the Cultural, Media and Visual Studies, International Exchange academic adviser regarding the suitability of their shortlisted university/ies before making a formal application.

 Students of International Media and Communication Studies may not be able to access the appropriate language level at all universities listed below.
 It is imperative that students research available and credited language modules prior to embarking on the exchange.